-Policy Memo KDHE-DHCF POLICY NO: 2019-11-01 From: Erin Kelley, Senior Manager Date: November 22, 2019 Medical KEESM Reference: Revised December 18, 2019 KFMAM Reference: RE: Implementation of 2020 SSA COLA Program(s): All Medical Assistance Programs
+Policy Memo KDHE-DHCF POLICY NO: PM2020-11-03 From: Erin Kelley, Senior Manager (COLA 2021) M. P. LYZENCM D. C. Date: November 18, 2020 Medical KEESM Reference: KFMAM Reference: RE: Implementation of 2021 SSA COLA Program(s): All Medical Assistance Programs

-The purpose of this memo is to provide implementation instructions for the 2020 Social Security Cost of Living Adjustment (COLA) mass change.
-Social Security announced that recipients of OASDI and SSI benefits will receive a 1.6% increase in benefit levels for 2020.
+The purpose of this memo is to provide implementation instructions for the 2021 Social Security Cost of Living Adjustment (COLA) mass change.
+Social Security announced that recipients of OASDI and SSI benefits will receive a 1.3% increase in benefit levels for 2021.
 The Medicare Part B premium will also be adjusted for some individuals.
-These increases are effective January 1, 2020, however, the COLA Batch will run in KEES for February 2020 benefits.
-As a result, Medicaid eligibility must be redetermined for all recipients who receive these benefits.
+These increases are effective February 1, 2021, however, due to the COVID-19 Public Health Emergency (PHE), negative action is unable to be taken against the majority of medical programs.
+The COLA Batch will run in KEES on schedule but Batch EDBC will execute on a later date.
+At that time, Medicaid eligibility must be redetermined for all recipients who receive these benefits.
+The date in which Batch EDBC will run to effectuate the COLA Mass Change will be communicated in the KEES Dispatch.